-The Interfraternity Council at APSU is the governing body of six social fraternities.
+The Interfraternity Council at APSU is the governing body of seven social fraternities.
 The council regulates formal recruitment for the fraternities and serves as a judiciary board in case any problems between fraternities arise.
 The council keeps a constitution and a set of bylaws that, if necessary, can be amended with new legislation during weekly meetings held each semester.

 The Interfraternity Council Executive Board is made up of the following men: